drduh/macOS-Security-and-Privacy-Guide/README.md

 The [App Store](https://en.wikipedia.org/wiki/Mac_app_store) is a software distribution platform where applications are [reviewed](https://developer.apple.com/app-store/review/guidelines) by Apple.

-App Store applications are required to use [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) and [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) (security features restricting what apps can do, making some attacks more difficult).
+App Store applications are generally required to use [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) and [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) (security features restricting what apps can do, making some attacks more difficult).
 It also offers automatic software updates.

-Using the App Store requires an Apple Account, which can pose a privacy risk.
+Using the App Store requires an Apple Account, which may have privacy implications because software downloads and related account activity is linked.

 ## Virtualization